NerfJohn/Project-RISCII/README.md

 ---

-Project RISCII (pronounced "risky"- not RISC-II) is a personal project focused on designing an embedded system from scratch.
+Project RISCII (pronounced "risky"- not RISC-II) is a personal project focused on designing the breadth an embedded system from scratch.
 The primary 'levels' include:

 - low-level drivers and libraries
 - compiler